natyusha/ShokoRelay.bundle/README.md

 - If the main title of an anime was changed on AniDB or overridden in Shoko after it was first scanned into Plex it might fail to match using this method.
   - In these cases the original title will be output to the console for the user to fix with a Plex dance or manual match.
 - Video preview thumbnails and watched states are maintained with this script (unless an anime encounters the above naming issue).
+- The "Original Title" for all series will be set using info Shoko Relay added to the "Sort Title" (if available).
 - Negative seasons like "Season -1" which contain Credits, Trailers, Parodies etc. will have their names updated to reflect their contents.
 - The "Sort Title" for all collections will be set to match the current title to avoid Plex's custom sorting rules e.g. ignoring "The" or "A"
 - All Smart Collection are ignored as they are not managed by Shoko Relay